Thai Peanut Chicken Wraps: Easy Recipe Packed with Flavor

 Yeah.
 We’ve all been there.

-That’s actually how these Thai peanut chicken wraps happened in our kitchen.
+That’s actually how these wraps with Thai peanut chicken were made in our kitchen.
 Our daughter Emma called from college one day (she was a freshman, totally overwhelmed).
 She was like, “Mom, I’m so tired of cafeteria food.
 Everything tastes the same.”

 Challenge accepted.

 So I started playing around with ingredients we already had.
 Chicken.
-Some veggies that were about to go bad (you know how it is).
+I also experimented with some veggies that were on the verge of spoiling.
 And honestly?
-The peanut sauce was kind of an accident.
-I was making it for something else and thought… what if I put this in a wrap?
+The peanut sauce was actually an accident.
+I was preparing it for another purpose when I thought, “What if I put this in a wrap?”

 Best accident ever.

-Now these Thai peanut chicken wraps are what Emma makes every Sunday for her week.
+Now these wraps with Thai peanut chicken are what Emma makes every Sunday for her week.
 She’ll text me photos like “made the wraps again” with heart emojis.
 (Mom wins, right?)

 And here’s why they work.
 The veggies stay crunchy.
 The chicken’s actually flavorful, not sad and dry.
 But mostly?
 It’s that peanut sauce.
 I’m not even exaggerating when I say you’ll think about it later.
 It’s creamy and a little spicy and has this perfect sweet-savory thing going on.